kubernetes-retired/heapster/docs/model.md

 Container metrics and stats are accessible for both containers that belong to pods, as well as for free containers running in each node.

-`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers`: Displays a list of all available containers under a given pod, along with their latest CPU and Memory Usage values.
+`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers`: Returns a list of all available containers under a given pod, along with their latest CPU and Memory Usage values.

-`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}`: Displays all browsable subpaths for a specific container.
+`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}`: Returns all browsable subpaths for a specific container.

-`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/`: Displays a list of available container-level metrics
+`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/`: Returns a list of available container-level metrics

-`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/{metric-name}?start=X&end=Y`: Displays a set of (Timestamp, Value) pairs for the requested container-level metric, within the time range specified by `start` and `end`.
+`/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/metrics/{metric-name}?start=X&end=Y`: Returns a set of (Timestamp, Value) pairs for the requested container-level metric, within the time range specified by `start` and `end`.

 `/api/v1/model/namespaces/{namespace-name}/pods/{pod-name}/containers/{container-name}/stats/`: Exposes the average, max and 95th percentile over the past minute, hour and day for each container metric.

-`/api/v1/model/nodes/{node-name}/freecontainers`: Displays a list of all available free containers under a given node, along with their latest CPU and Memory Usage values.
+`/api/v1/model/nodes/{node-name}/freecontainers`: Returns a list of all available free containers under a given node, along with their latest CPU and Memory Usage values.

-`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}`: Displays all browsable subpaths for a specific free container.
+`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}`: Returns all browsable subpaths for a specific free container.

-`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/metrics/`: Displays a list of available container-level metrics
+`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/metrics/`: Returns a list of available container-level metrics

-`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/metrics/{metric-name}?start=X&end=Y`: Displays a set of (Timestamp, Value) pairs for the requested container-level metric, within the time range specified by `start` and `end`.
+`/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/metrics/{metric-name}?start=X&end=Y`: Returns a set of (Timestamp, Value) pairs for the requested container-level metric, within the time range specified by `start` and `end`.

 `/api/v1/model/nodes/{node-name}/freecontainers/{container-name}/stats/`: Exposes the average, max and 95th percentile over the